nigilmohra/RISCV_Workshop/Readme.md

 The Makerchip IDE uses the open-source Verilator for simulation.
 It supports only two-state simulation and does not support don't care or high impedance states.
 The simulator will zero-extend or truncate when widths are mismatched.

 ### Lab : Sequential Calculator

+## Pipelined Logic

+Transaction-Level Verilog allows modeling of a design as timing abstracts.
+The following is a pipeline implementation of the **32-Bit Pythagorean Theorem**, which uses the timing-abstract concept.
+The green lines represent registers.